ZFTurbo/ZF_UNET_224_Pretrained_Model/README.md

 - Input shape for model is 224x224 (the same as for other popular CNNs like VGG or ResNet)
 - It has 3 input channels (to process standard RGB (BGR) images).
 You can change it with variable "INPUT_CHANNELS"
 - In most cases model ZF_UNET_224 is ok to be used without pretrained weights.
 - This code should work fine on both Theano and Tensorflow backends.
-It will work on Keras 2.0 as well with some warnings about function old namings and parameters.
+Code prepared for Keras 2.0, if you need code for Keras 1.2 then use this [link](https://github.com/ZFTurbo/ZF_UNET_224_Pretrained_Model/tree/b68bbf3a8af4b732a68cf693fcaa59ae19a0e5e5):

 ## Pretrained weights